programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ### 3D Modeling with three.js

-3D models are made from meshes of nodes (points) joined with edges (connecting lines) to compose faces (also called polygons) (Figures 1 and 2).
+3D models are made from meshes of nodes (points) joined with edges (connecting lines) to compose faces (also called polygons) (Figure 1).
 These polygons are usually triangles (with 3 vertices) or quadrilaterals (with 4 vertices).
 Basic shapes such as spheres, cubes, planes and tori ('donuts') are known as 'primitive' models and can be created directly in three.js.

+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-01.png" alt="A mesh, the model and 4 maps for a white staffy dog on a red couch with 3 blankets.
+The 2 dimensional maps include colour, normal, occulusion and roughness." caption="Figure 1.
+The mesh and maps (textures) for a model of Diva dog.
+A section of a reduced polygon mesh of Diva dog is shown for comparison.
+Diva's tan head patch and collar can be located in the colour map.
+[See the model in SketchFab](https://skfb.ly/pzB7J).
+Model created from a quick [Polycam](https://poly.cam) scan." %}

 Some people like to build more complicated models by combining primitive models in three.js, but often these more complicated models are created with Computer Aided Design (CAD) software such as [Blender](https://www.blender.org) or with scanning processes such as photogrammetry, before they are imported into three.js as 'complex' models.
+In photogrammetry, models are computed from series of overlapping photographs of an object at various angles (Rahaman, 2021).
+Photogrammetric models, including those from phone apps such as [Polycam](https://poly.cam), will typically have image textures and be realistic (left side, Figure 2).
+Models made using Blender or other CAD software may be symbolic, or made more realistic with the addition of image textures or complex materials (right side, Figure 2).

+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-1-02.png" alt="Flow charts for photogrammetry and CAD model making.
+Photogrammetry requires multiple photographs, which are used to create a point cloud, then a mesh which is wrapped in a texture to make a model, such as a sherd.
+A jar CAD model can be made by tracing the vessel outline and rotating it." caption="Figure 2.
+Models can be created by methods that include photogrammetry and Computer Aided Design (CAD).
+[See the sherd model in SketchFab](https://skfb.ly/pzEEW)." %}

 Meshes can be decorated with ‘materials’ that have colour and other properties such as emission, roughness, metalness, opacity etc. They can also be decorated with images or other ‘textures’.
 Textures are two dimensional image files with u (horizontal) coordinates from 0 to 1, and v (vertical) coordinates from 0 to 1 (Figures 1 and 2).
 Each vertex in a model's mesh is also assigned U and V coordinates (in a process called 'unwrapping') that correspond to those in the texture.